pokt-network/pocket/p2p/README.md

 The [rain-tree-simulator](https://github.com/pokt-network/rain-tree-sim/blob/main/python) library contains an example Golang implementation and a Python implementation of RainTree simulators.

-You can read the documentation in the [python simulator](https://github.com/pokt-network/rain-tree-sim/blob/main/python) on how it can be used to generate the unit tests foudn in `module_raintree_test.go`.
+You can read the documentation in the [python simulator](https://github.com/pokt-network/rain-tree-sim/blob/main/python) on how it can be used to generate the unit tests found in `module_raintree_test.go`.

 #### Considerations